remirror/remirror/docs/contributing.md

 ## Development

-If you're modifying a package and import helpers from another packages in the monorepo, ensure that the other package is referenced in the referring package's `package.json` file.
+When importing code from another package in the monorepo, ensure that it is referenced in the `package.json` file in the package you're modifying.
+This is normally as a dependency (expect in the case of `@remirror/pm` which in most cases is a _peer_ dependency)

 ### General